 It is held as part of Arts Week 2019

 21 May 2019 | Birkbeck Cinema, School of Arts Birkbeck, 43 Gordon Square, London, WC1H 0PD | 18:00-21: 00

-Social networking has created a vast set of data that will need to be managed and we need to think about the ethics of digital afterlives.
-There is a new booming industry which specialises on storing, advancing, digitising and personalising our own digital legacy before we die: from avatars to holograms, androids and algorithms which can tweet on our behalf from beyond the grave.
-We want to explore the technologies by which we extend ourselves into the past and into the future, and the issues that arise in their wake around commercialisation, privacy and ownership.
+Following the film there will be a panel discussion exploring the technologies by which we extend ourselves into the past and into the future, and the issues that arise in their wake around commercialisation, privacy and ownership.
 We are particularly interested in the psychology of the disavowal of death that seems to permeate the anxieties about being remembered in digital afterlives.
 How can we understand memory practices that are distributed between digital platforms and human agents (e.g. the ethical challenges of outsourcing memory functions to prosthetic digital infrastructures)?
 How do these services facilitate, address and manage the affect of loss?
 What are the ethical implications and challenges?

 - Dr Elaine Kasket (author of All The Ghosts in the Machine: illusions of immortality in the digital age)

 Carl Öhman (DPhil student at Oxford Internet Institute)

 chaired by Dr. Silke Arnold-de Simine (FMACS)

 Podcast of the after-screening discussion on the digital afterlife and genealogy industries is available here.